Using the DMF Service Node Appliance

 controller-1(config-service-node)#

-Replace service_node_alias with the alias you want to use for the service node.
-This alias is associated with the hardware MAC address of the service node using the mac command.
+Replace service_node_alias with the alias to use for the service node.
+This alias is affiliated with the hardware MAC address of the service node using the mac command.
 The hardware MAC address configuration is mandatory for the service node to interact with the DMF Controller.

 Using SNMP to Monitor DPDK Service Node Interfaces